DASnoeken/mathApp/README.md

 - Basic linear algebra.
 - Factorize numbers into prime factors.
 - Calculate binomial coefficients.
+- Find the roots of a polynomial based on sign flips in a certain interval.
 ## Future plans
 Here is a list of things I wish to implement in the future.
 - Implement MathJax for the derivative function.
 (Testing!)
 - Implement eigenvalue and eigenvector calculation for linear algebra.
 - Implement Newton's method for finding roots of a polynomial. (in progress, non-Newton method basically finished)
 - Basic numerical integration, for definite integrals.
+- Complex numbers